 - Outline application - gives an agreement in principle to the proposal, and a further application (reserved matters) is required before work can begin

 - Full application - a full set of detailed proposals are required.
 Once approved, you have permission to start work, subject to complying with any conditions beforehand.

 - Prior notification applications – permission is already granted by the Permitted Development Order, but some aspects of the development need to be approved by us before work can start.

-We encourage you to submit your application online through the Planning Portal or iApply.
+We encourage you to submit your application online through the Planning Portal.
 If you do wish to submit your application by email or post please use the forms available on the Planning Portal and include:

 - One copy of plans, elevations, application form and ownership certificate Download examples of supporting drawings

 - Location plan.
 Ordnance Survey Location Plans can be purchased from the Planning Portal.